collocations.org

 be, ring, seem, sound

-Her explanation doesn''t ring quite true.
+Her explanation doesn't ring quite true.

 come

-All her wishes came true. | It was like a dream come true.
+All her wishes came true.

-All her wishes came true. | It was like a dream come true.
+It was like a dream come true.

 remain

-particularly, very
+especially, particularly, very

 This is particularly true of older women.

-absolutely, perfectly, quite
+absolutely, completely, perfectly, quite, totally

-It''s perfectly true that I didn''t help much, but I was busy.
+It's perfectly true that I didn't help much, but I was busy.

 by no means, far from, not at all

-This degree of inequality was by no means true of all Victorian marriages. | ‘That''s not true at all,’ he said firmly.
+This degree of inequality was by no means true of all 19th-century marriages.

-almost, more or less, pretty well
+almost, basically, essentially, generally, largely, more or less, partially, partly, pretty much

 The story is more or less true.

-objectively
+factually, objectively

 2. faithful